Anarchism in Bulgaria: Underground activities

 In reaction to the coup, anarchists participated in the September Uprising, during which many were killed resisting the new fascist government of Aleksandar Tsankov.
 In 1925, another anti-fascist revolt broke out in the Sredna Gora and Balkan Mountains, but it was suppressed and many anarchists were executed without trial.
 Despite the rise of fascism, the Bulgarian anarchist movement continued to grow throughout the 1920s and 1930s, with the anarchist tobacco worker Manol Vassev organising a peasants movement.
 But by the time of the 1934 Bulgarian coup d'état, the anarchist movement had retreated underground and many anarchists were forced into exile, imprisoned or killed.
 A number of the exiled anarchists joined the Republican faction during the Spanish Civil War and returned to Bulgaria to fight against the fascist regime, which was finally overthrown in 1944.

 Bulgarian anarchists initially welcomed the 1944 Bulgarian coup d'état, which overthrew the Kingdom of Bulgaria and established the People's Republic of Bulgaria.
 In October 1944, the FAKB was re-established and began publication of its paper Rabotniceska Missal.
 In March 1945, it held a conference to discuss the establishment of formal relations with the Fatherland Front, but before the conference could start, its delegates were all arrested by the militia and confined in internment camps.

 International pressure secured their release and the FAKB continued its activities, gaining popularity and falling under further political repression, with the government banning its journal and forcing the anarchist movement underground by 1946.
 Shortly before the 5th Congress of the Bulgarian Communist Party was opened in December 1948, 600 anarchists were arrested en masse and interned in the Belene labour camp, intending to suppress any libertarian communist sentiments from being expressed during the congress.
 Anarchism was thus outlawed and anarchists began to flee into exile, but as border controls got stricter, those that attempted to leave were taken to internment camps.
 After continuing his work underground for 22 years, Manol Vasev was found and executed by the communist regime in 1957.
 This vast repression led to the destruction of the anarchist movement organized in the country until 1989.
 According to State Security, the various anarcho-communist, anarcho-syndicalist and other libertarian organizations had 2,917 members at the time of their liquidation.

 In 1952, the Our Road journal and publishing house was established in Paris.
 It went on to play a key role in the resurgence of Bulgarian anarchism, with emigrant anarchist organisations such as the Union of Bulgarian Anarchists in Exile being established.

 Contemporary period

 In 1989, Todor Zhivkov was removed from power, giving way to democratization and the restoration of civil liberties in Bulgaria.
 The Federation of Anarchists in Bulgaria (FAB) was established, declaring its aim to be the abolition of the state, the securing of well-being for all and the establishment of free communes.
-Other anarchist or anarchist-like organizations, such as the informal AnarchoResistance group formed in 2001, have also been established.